lk-geimfari/awesomo/languages/HAXE.md

 ![heaps](https://raw.githubusercontent.com/HeapsIO/heaps.io/master/assets/logo/logo-heaps-color.png)

 ---
+[**Haxe CheckStyle Documentation**](https://haxecheckstyle.github.io/docs/haxe-checkstyle/home.html) - Haxe Checkstyle is a static analysis tool to help developers write Haxe code that adheres to a coding standard.
+Not only improve readability, but also allows other team members to better understand each other’s code.
+Ideal for any project that wants to enforce coding conventions.

+---
+[**HaxeFoundation**](https://github.com/HaxeFoundation/haxe) - Active repository and websites that offer examples, usage and guidances for using Hexe.
+Whole the Cross-Platform Toolkit

+---
 [**HXElectron**](https://github.com/tong/hxelectron) - Haxe type definitions for electron, a framework for building cross-platform desktop applications with JavaScript, HTML, and CSS.

 ## I